-Everyone is constantly talking about the importance of having a good credit score, but for most of us, we don’t worry about what our number is until we need something and wonder if our score is enough to get us what we need.
+Everyone talks about the importance of having a good credit score, but for most of us, we don’t worry about what our number is until we need something.

-If you’re in the market for a new car, a house, or a credit card, it’s always good to have an idea of what kind of credit score you’re going to need before getting a loan or approved.
-Read on to find out the average credit score you need for six common things, from auto insurance to personal loans.
+If you’re in the market for a new car, a house or a credit card, it’s always good to have an idea of what kind of credit score you’re going to need before applying for a loan.

 To get a car

-When it comes to shopping for a new vehicle, your credit score will be one of the first questions car dealers ask you, and one of the first things they verify, before they sell you one.
+When it comes to shopping for a new vehicle, your credit score will be one of the first questions car dealers ask you — and one of the first things they verify.
 If you walk in with a high credit score, you’ll get a lower interest rate and a better lease deal.

 But even if you’re credit score isn’t in that range, you’re not out of luck.
-According to Experian, 20% of car loans went to borrowers with subprime and deep subprime credit (those are scores of 600 and below).
+According to Experian, in 2017 20 percent of car loans went to borrowers with subprime and deep subprime credit (those are scores of 600 and below.)